Sarbanes-Oxley Compliance and RFID

-RFID’s features directly correlate to the SOX requirements mentioned – but it has other ways it supports this as well:
+RFID’s features directly correlate to the SOX requirements mentioned above – but it has other ways it supports this as well:

-- Easy Reporting: RFID makes running reports incredibly easy as data is continuously updated and ready to be pulled at any time.
+- Simple Reporting: RFID makes running reports incredibly easy as data is continuously updated and ready to be pulled at any time.
 Users can enter the parameters and get up-to-date information within minutes, rather than waiting for a manual count or referencing a previous report.